Admin ConsoleLogin with SSO

 After an IdP has been configured, you'll have to create a Cloudflare Zero Trust application for Bitwarden.
 In this example we'll create a SAML application:

-1. Navigate to Access Applications Add an application.
+1. Navigate to Access Applications Add an application and then select SaaS.

 CFZT add an application